By the end of this lesson, you’ll be able to:

 - Read the documentation on MDN.

 - Talk through your understanding of it together.
-Make a visual representation of the method with your candies and paper.

 - Think: What is returned from the method?